new92/IGFI/README.md

 Works for both private and public accounts.
 And the first time the user uses it can add up to 50 followers !
 The other times it can add 25 - 30 followers.
 It's suggested to use it every two (2) days in order for your account not to get blocked.
-Also it provides additional information such as: the number of followers added,
+Also it provides additional information such as: the number of followers added, the percentage of success / failure etc.

 ## Links 🔗